top of page

 Capacity: 9,493

-Prior to the building of the Mullins Center, the basketball team played their games at the Curry Hicks cage, a 4,000-seat venue that was built in the 1930s.
+Prior to the building of the Mullins Center, the basketball team played their games at the Curry Hicks Cage, a 4,000-seat venue that was built in the 1930s.
 While it was known as one of the loudest buildings in the northeast, it was sorely in need of replacement.
+The building of the $51 million Mullins Center also allowed the school’s hockey team to upgrade from club status to Division One.

 Food & Beverage 4

 Coca-Cola products are featured at the Mullins Center.
 A selection of beer is available, featuring several national brands alongside brews from local favorites Sam Adams, Wormtown and Harpoon Breweries.
 Copa Wines and Spiked Seltzer are also sold.
-New this season is a collaboration with nearby Amherst Brewing made especially for the athletic program.
+Fans looking for a local craft beer can sample brews from Amherst Brewing.

 A complete listing of the Mullins Center concession options can be found here.